Puntzi Mountain Airport

 Puntzi Mountain Airport (ICAO: CYPU) is located 17 NM west of Puntzi Mountain, British Columbia, Canada.

 History

-The airport was established in 1951 to provide access to a base of the Pine Tree Line, part of the DEW system.
+The airport was established in 1951 to provide access to a radar station of the Pinetree Line.
 It was the second-longest airstrip in British Columbia at the time.
-13 D8 bulldozers were on site to keep the runway graded and, in winter, cleared of snow.
-100 American servicemen and a few Canadian servicemen, some with families, staffed the base at Puntzi, which also hired local Tsilhqot'in people.
+Thirteen Caterpillar D8 bulldozers were on site to keep the runway graded and, in winter, cleared of snow.
+There were 100 American servicemen and a few Canadian servicemen, some with families, staffed the base at Puntzi, which also hired local Tsilhqotʼin people.

+An automatic weather station has been in operation at the airport since March 1993.